DomagojHack/eco_nets/README.md

 # Ecological networks

+Models used in the notebook and python files are only example demonstrations of Lotka-Volterra predator-prey model as examples of species interactions in ecological networks.

-This repo is WIP
+This repo is work in progress.

 It will contain code examples for teaching about ecological networks.
-The course should start with species interactions in terms of ecological significance.

-Currently in this repo only lotka_volterra model examples are present.